Skip to main content

 Image

-Several cruise lines such as Norwegian and Royal Caribbean invite select cruisers to bid for an upgrade.
+Several cruise lines, such as Celebrity and Royal Caribbean, invite select cruisers to bid for an upgrade.
 The upgrades aren’t free, but you can get a higher-category cabin for less than if you paid outright.

 This auction process is not for everyone.
 Mahnken warns that if you originally booked connecting cabins or accessible cruise rooms, you will not be guaranteed the same if your upgrade is accepted.
 Also, you won’t be able to pick your cabin location for the upgrade.
 In that way, it’s like a guarantee room.